felskrone/salt-eventsd/README.md

 THIS IS STILL IN DEVELOPMENT AND IN ITS EARLY STAGES.
 NOT READY FOR PRODUCTION YET!

-A event-listener daemon for saltstack that writes data into a database
+A event-listener daemon for saltstack that writes data into a database, statistical data into graphite basically every returned value from minions into anything :-)

 It connects to the salt-masters event-bus and listens for all events.
 Depending on the configuration, certain events can be collected into an event-queue and written into a database.